Broome County Health Department Issues Public Health Statements

 From The Broome County Health Department:

-ENDICOTT, NY – The Broome County Health Department has learned a person who was at the
+BROOME COUNTY, NY – The Broome County Health Department has learned a person who

-Topper Eatery and Saloon, located at 1001 Union Center Maine Hwy in Endicott, on July 10 has
+was at a Pete’s Legacy Diner in Vestal, located at 2305, on July 10 has tested positive for

 Testing is available for all New Yorkers at the NYS drive through testing site at Binghamton